 The New Words Department have announced that the new word will be revealed to the public next month after the relevant background checks and safety procedures are completed.
 The official unveiling ceremony will be held at the We Are All Badgers office and will be hosted by special celebrity guest and fellow word-user Peter Andre.
 The singer, famous throughout the world after marrying a pair of giant breasts, tells us he's used over a hundred different words in his lifetime and is looking forward to the challenge of learning another one.

 We Are All Badgers has acquired an exclusive photo, displayed below, of Peter Andre congratulating a proud Mr Longjohn on his discovery at the official unveiling ceremony.
 We have some doubts as to its authenticity, mainly due to the fact that the ceremony hasn't actually taken place yet, but we'll give it the benefit of the doubt.
-The photographer informs us he's got more exclusive photos of next month's unveiling ceremony for sale featuring famous faces such as David Beckham, Jimmy Carr and the late Mahatma Ghandi deep in conversation with Peter Andre.
+The photographer informs us he's got more exclusive photos of next month's unveiling ceremony featuring famous faces such as David Beckham, Jimmy Carr and the late Mahatma Ghandi deep in conversation with Peter Andre.

 Mr Longjohn, now somewhat of a celebrity in his hometown, has been inspired by his experience to write a novel and is planning on penning a 1950s-set comedy-horror murder-mystery using only the new word and the equation y = x + 12.
 Several major publishing houses are reported to be not interested.